 We need help, and schools need help.

 We believe our afterschool programs and community organizations are an asset that we need to tap.
-These organizations have risen to the moment to help keep youth engaged and cared for during the pandemic, and have connected families with critical resources and information, from help with remote learning to meals and groceries.
+These organizations have risen to the moment to help keep youth engaged and cared for during the pandemic, and have connected families with critical resources and information, from help with transportation to meals and groceries.

 These programs have been a lifeline for our families, keeping our kids safe while we work, and helping our children learn and grow.
-Let’s let them be part of the solution as we recover and move beyond this crisis.

 As a partner, afterschool and summer learning programs can offer academic support to help kids catch up, provide staff who are focused on helping kids heal and reconnect, and keep our kids safe while parents work.